dbrownidau/constitution/WIP-Constitution.md

 24.5.
 The vote may only occur at a General Meeting, Committee Meeting, EGM, or AGM.

+24.6.
+A vote of dissent must be called at a General Meeting, Committee Meeting, EGM, or AGM.

 25. Vote of No Confidence
 -------------------------
 25.1.
 All members with voting rights have the power to call a vote of no confidence.